 Waking up the next morning was a little rough, if you know what I mean.
 No complaints though, YOLO right?!
 Between my tech gear and all my clothes, I had to quickly throw everything in my suitcase and backpack to make our way to the Athinios Dock.
 The Sea Jet Champion 2 was going to take us to Mykonos, our next destination.
 The sea jet was more affordable then taking another quick flight.
 The cost for the two of us came out to be 133.60E, which is roughly $151 US dollars.
 Not only was the ferry cheaper but it was another way to see the islands and sail the Aegean Sea.
 The views leaving Santorini and coming into Mykonos were fantastic and very enjoyable from the rooftop observation deck.

-We made a quick stop at Naxos and were docking in Mykonos in no time.
+We made a quick stop at Naxos Greece to pick up passengers and then were docking in Mykonos in no time.
 The ride was not too bumpy as the waves and ocean were tolerable that day.
 Overall the trek took about 2 hours and 15 minutes.
 Stay tuned for my video review of the Sea Jet Champion 2 coming soon.

 We grabbed our bags and stepped off the ferry to meet our shuttle bus driver to take us to the rental car agency.
 We gave the Fiat Panda a once over and make sure everything was all good.